CarolHGray/Weather-Dashboard/README.md

 THEN I am again presented with current and future conditions for that city

-## Built with  :hammer:
+## Built :hammer: with

-HTML
+- HTML
-CSS (Bootstrap)
+- CSS (Bootstrap)
-JavaScript
+- JavaScript
-jQuery
+- jQuery
-Bootstrap
+- Bootstrap
-OpenWeather API
+- OpenWeather API

 ## Screenshot

-![WeatherDashboardInAction]
+![WeatherDashboardInAction] (/.assets/images/Screenshot 2023-11-29 at 1.15.22 PM.png
+)